IRS Direct File: Overview

 The Direct File pilot program launched in the tax-filing season of 2024, allowing eligible taxpayers from 12 participating states to file their taxes for free.
 The team under the direction of IRS Commissioner Danny Werfel, launched the 2024 pilot in phases that allowed the team to start small to get it right before scaling to more taxpayers using iterative principles.
 From an invitation to all states through the Federation of Tax Administrators, states opted into participating in the initial pilot.

 Direct File was designed to be guided, multilingual in both English and Spanish, mobile-first, interview-based, and accessible to taxpayers who have a variety of attitudes, aptitudes, abilities, and access needs.
 Throughout the experience, taxpayers were also given the option to talk with an IRS customer support representative, view the math behind the refund or liability, access other IRS tax resources, and be guided to file their State tax return when applicable.
-Over the course of the 2024 pilot, more than 3 million taxpayers learned about their eligibility, and over 140 thousand taxpayers submitted accepted returns.
+Over the course of the 2024 pilot, more than 3 million taxpayers learned about their eligibility, and approximately 140,803 taxpayers submitted accepted federal tax returns.
 Taxpayers who used the pilot received over $90 million in refunds, and $35 million in balances due.

 Because of the success of the 2024 pilot, IRS and Treasury moved to make the program permanent.
 In the 2025 tax filing season, Direct File expanded to 25 states and also broadened the number of tax situations it supported to better meet the needs of taxpayers.
 The additional scope include additional tax credits such as the child and dependent care credit, saver's credit, and the elderly and disabled credit on top of the existing earned-income credit and child tax credit.